 - DOB13 Apr 2000

-Continuing to rise through the ranks in Northampton, Sleightholme soon earned international honours, representing England in Rugby Sevens during the 2017 Commonwealth Youth Games in the Bahamas.
+The winger has also earned international honours, claiming a silver medal with England in Rugby Sevens during the 2017 Commonwealth Youth Games in the Bahamas.